WhoSoup/factom-eventprinter/README.md

-# factom-eventprinter
+# Factom Event Printer

-A utility to print events on the console for debugging
+A utility to print events from the live feed API in a human readable fashion on the console.